Masterchiefm/Oligopaints_finder/README.md

 # Usage
 ## Windows users:
-1. Download the zip file from the release.
+1. Download the zip file from the [Release](https://github.com/Masterchiefm/Oligopaints_finder/releases/latest).
 Then unzip it, execute the exe file.
 2. The screen reads: " input data set path: "  .
 You can type the file path or just drag the data set, for example, the hg19_chr1s.bed, to the terminal.
 3. Then input the start site of the gene and the terminal site.
 4. input output file path and name.
 Then the results will be there.